20 Surprising Foods With More Carbs Than a Bowl of Pasta

 Carb count: 36 grams per wrap

 If you typically go with wraps because you think they’re healthier than bread, you’ve got things all wrong.
-Not only do two slices of Ezekiel bread have about the same number of carbs as a wrap, wraps are far more calorie- and fat-filled than a standard sammy base.
-The reason: In order for the tortilla to stay flexible manufacturers add fat, often in the form of soybean oil and hydrogenated oils.
+Not only do two slices of Ezekiel bread have about the same number of carbs as a wrap, but wraps are also far more calorie- and fat-filled than a standard sammy base.
+The reason: In order for the tortilla to stay flexible, manufacturers add fat, often in the form of soybean oil and hydrogenated oils.
 Yuck!
-Not sure which bread is the best bet for a flat belly?
-Check our exclusive report 20 Best and Worst Store Bought Breads.
+Instead of choosing one of our high-carb foods, go for a better-for-you bread.

 Carb count: 38-39 grams per 12 fl oz

 You already knew soda was filled with chemicals and sugar but did you realize that it packs more carbohydrates than an entire bowl of pasta?
 It’s true!
 A 12-ounce can of Sprite has 38 grams of carbs while a classic cola has about 39 grams.
-For a healthier flavor-filled way to rehydrate, check out these 50 Best Detox Waters for Fat Burning and Weight Loss.
+For a healthier flavor-filled way to rehydrate, check out these detox waters for fat burning and weight loss.

 Carb count: 63 grams, per USDA defined restaurant serving

 While most people know that potatoes are starchy, French fries are super carb-laden, packing twice as many carbs as a bowl of pasta in a standard family-style serving.
 (You know, the baskets you’re supposed to share, but don’t.)
 It gets worse: Vegetable-oil-fried foods like fries contain high levels of something called inflammatory advanced glycation end products (AGEs), which are inflammation-causing compounds that form when certain foods are cooked at high temperatures.
-To learn more about the dangers of inflammation, check out our exclusive report, 14 Foods That Cause Inflammation and Are Making You Fat.
+To learn more about the dangers of inflammation, check out our exclusive report, inflammatory foods making you fat.

 Carb count: 34 grams per 1.5 oz small box